STALAG IX B OPENS, BECOMES INFAMOUS GERMAN POW CAMP

 Near Bad Orb, Hessen December 1, 1939

-On this date in 1939, four months since the outbreak of war in Europe, the German Wehrmacht (military) established a prisoner of war camp, Mannschafts-Stammlager IX B, outside Bad Orb, roughly 30 miles northeast of Frankfurt am Main.
-Over the course of the war Stalag IX B—Stalag being a contraction of “Stammlager,” or base camp—was one of 42 prisoner of war (POW) camps primarily for captured Allied ground forces.
-Other POW camps were established specifically for captured airmen (Stalag Luft, 6 camps), captured officers (Oflags, 4 camps) and naval POWs (Marlag, 1 camp), to name the principal types of German POW camps.
+On this date in 1939, 4 months since the outbreak of war in Europe, the German Wehrmacht (military) established a prisoner of war camp, Mannschafts-Stammlager IX B, outside Bad Orb, roughly 30 miles/48 km northeast of Frankfurt am Main.
+Over the course of the war Stalag IX B—Stalag being a contraction of “Stammlager,” or base camp—emerged as the most notorious of 42 prisoner of war (POW) camps for captured Allied ground forces.
+Other POW camps were established specifically for captured airmen (Stalag Luft, 6 camps), officers (Oflags, 4 camps) and naval personnel (Marlag, 1 camp), to name the principal types of German POW camps.
 The Soviet Union being the exception, Great Britain, France, the United States, Germany, Italy, and Japan all signed the Geneva Convention of 1929 on the correct treatment of prisoners.
 The Japanese Diet (parliament) refused to ratify the treaty and the Soviets refused to even sign on.

 The legal distinction between POW camps and the thousands of concentration, labor, and death camps in the Reich and German-occupied territories is important.
 Under the 1929 Geneva Convention, captors may assign POWs below non-commissioned rank (i.e., enlisted grade personnel) to work details that did not support war-related industries.
 General factory, forestry, construction, and agricultural work was permitted; munitions, gun, aircraft, etc., manufacturing and work that posed a risk to a POW’s health and safety were off limits.